AbedMohsen/Landing-Page/README.md

 ## Development

 I have added a fourth section in HTML and a scroll behaviour in CSS.
 I have created a navigation function that creates a new list to the upper bar whenever a new section is added in the HTML and navigates through the desired section upon selection.
-Also, a function that detects if a certain section is in view or not for the background animation.
+Also, a function that detects if a certain section is in view/focus or not for the background animation.